When homeschool doubt creeps in – you are enough ~

 Written by Kara S. Anderson

-A note from Jamie: In the midst of all the uncertainty surrounding us, friends, Kara’s post and her new book, More Than Enough: Grow Your Confidence, Banish Burnout and Love Your Homeschool Life, are even more needed to encourage us when life gets tough–enjoy!
+A note from Jamie: In the midst of all the uncertainty surrounding us, friends, Kara’s post and her book, More Than Enough: Grow Your Confidence, Banish Burnout and Love Your Homeschool Life, are even more needed to encourage us when life gets tough–enjoy!

 Something hard happened a few weeks ago.